ttse76/discord-tunes/README.md

 ### Installation
 1. If you do not have it already, download and install [Node JS](https://nodejs.org/en/) for your platform

-2. Download code repository onto your machine
+2. Download code repository onto your machine\

+3. Rename `/config/options.template.json` to `/config/options.json`

 3. Add credentials to `/config/options.json`.
 See below for explanation of each variable.